-Sleep like an athlete to ensure your body is in peak physical and mental condition.
 Being an athlete means you must be at the top of your game, have a strict exercise routine, a perfect diet.
-What is less talked about is that many athletes at the top of their game like to get 10 – 12 hours sleep a night.
+What is less talked about is that many athletes at the top of their game prefer to get 10 – 12 hours sleep a night.

-Ensuring the body is fully recovered and rested, the brain firing on all cylinders means they can approach their sport with 100% focus and energy.
+A good nights sleep ensurses their body is fully recovered and rested.
+The brain will be firing on all cylinders which also means they can approach their sport with 100% focus and energy.

-Former world number one Roger Federer likes to get nine to ten hours of sleep every night and credits his successes to being fully rested.
+Former world number one Roger Federer likes to get nine to ten hours of sleep every night and credits much of his successes to being fully rested.

 “For me, sleeping has become quite important, I make sure I sleep enough.
 It’s really the sleep that gives you energy again down the road.
 That’s why the next two days are very important for me in terms of sleeping,” says Federer.